usdot-jpo-codehub/codehub-admin-ui/README.md

 ```

 ## Release History
+* 3.1.0
+  * Support for Categories and Popular Categories.
 * 2.0.0
   * Adjustments in the data layer due a consolidation of Indexes in ElasticSearch that modified the structure of the provided data in the CodeHub-Admin-API.
   * Addition of flags: